 What is America’s New Business Plan?

-- Opportunity: A Level Playing Field and Less Red Tape
+- Access to Opportunity: A Level Playing Field Without Red Tape

-- Funding: Equal Access to the Right Kind of Capital Everywhere
+- Access to Funding: The Right Kind of Capital Everywhere

-- Knowledge: The Know-How to Start a Business
+- Access to Knowledge: The Know-How to Start a Business

-- Support: The Ability for All to Take Risks
+- Access to Support: The Ability for All to Take Risks

 What are the problems that America’s New Business Plan aims to address?